 I always say that the first activity you should do in a new city is a free walking tour (so I don’t know why I’m listing this fourth).
 The center of Hamburg is fairly compact and easy to explore by foot, although there are other districts like St. Pauli which also should be explored.
 There is a free tour of the city center by Sandemans New Europe Tours.
 I don’t want to spoil all the stops of the tour, but suffice to say, there were several spots I didn’t even know existed and probably wouldn’t have found without the tour.
 I certainly wouldn’t have gotten all of the information about the city and its history without our guide.

 One spot on the tour I found really fascinating was the St. Nikolai Memorial, a Gothic Revival Cathedral built in 1195, destroyed by a fire in 1842, rebuilt in 1874 (at which time it was the tallest building in the world!) and again destroyed in the bombings of World War II.
 If you have time, you can take an elevator up the tower for a great panoramic view of Hamburg.

 Sandemans also has a tour of the St. Pauli district for $16.50.
 As I’m a lover of street art, I definitely plan to take that tour when I return to Hamburg, hopefully in the near future.

 Another great way to explore Hamburg is by ship.
 Along the harbor, there are several tours leaving every day.
 These boats ply the Elbe River and talk about how Hamburg is the second-largest port in Europe… Well, I think they do.
-Laura and I were accidentally put on a German-speaking tour, so we didn’t actually understand anything that was being said by the tour guide.
-But we did get to see the various apparatus of the port, which really is comparable to Rotterdam (the largest port in Europe).
+I was accidentally put on a German-speaking tour, so I didn’t actually understand anything that was being said by the tour guide.
+But I did get to see the various apparatus of the port, which really is comparable to Rotterdam (the largest port in Europe).